0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 }
 ```

-With the shell code, as a hex string, now assigned to the 'plaintext' string variable, we must convert this string to a byte array, two hex characters at a time.
+With the shellcode as a hex string, now assigned to the 'plaintext' string variable, we must convert this string to a byte array, two hex characters at a time.
 We create a byte array named happyEnd, half the size of the plaintext string.
 We then take two characters from the string and add them to a list.
 Then from that list, we add each element to our happyEnd byte array and convert them to bytes.

 ```csharp
 // Create byte array, half size of decrypted data